-Lawsuits under the Bane Act are monetary claims alleging that someone interfered or tried to interfere with your federal or state constitutional or statutory rights.
+The Bane Act is a California state law that allows you to bring a lawsuit for damages against someone who uses violence, threats, intimidation or coercion to interfere with your civil rights.
 The Bane Act allows victims to seek compensatory and punitive damages, attorney’s fees, and civil penalties.

 The civil rights to which the Act applies include your right to:

 A Bane Act lawsuit can be filed against anyone who interfered with your right through the use of:

 - Threats of violence,

 A Bane civil action typically demands that the defendant pay: